Custodian of Policy: Vice President for Academic Affairs

 Students whose cumulative GPA and completion rate meet the minimum cumulative standards are considered in good standing.

 Students who are in good standing at the beginning of the term but fall below the minimum cumulative GPA or cumulative completion rate at the end of the term will be placed on warning.
-Students on warning will be allowed to enroll for the next semester, with the exception of summer term.
+Students on warning will be allowed to enroll for the next term, with the exception of summer term.
 Students on warning may not enroll in summer courses that begin prior to June 1st.

 Students on warning at the beginning of a term who do not meet the minimum cumulative GPA and/or cumulative completion rate at the end of the term will be suspended.

 Students who are suspended may appeal their status to the Financial Aid and Academic Suspension Appeals Committee.
 Guidelines on this process are outlined within the Satisfactory Academic Progress Procedures which can be found on the Academic Support Center website.
-This appeal should be done as soon as the student's grades are posted and must be submitted by the deadline set each semester by the Academic Support Center.
+This appeal should be done as soon as the student's grades are posted and must be submitted by the deadline set each term by the Academic Support Center.

 Students who do not submit an appeal by the deadline will have their registration cancelled from subsequent semester classes.